underlines/awesome-ml/llm-tools.md

 - [engine](https://github.com/Engine-Labs/engine-core) programmatically access prompt templates based on predefined strategies that include and tools
 - [Transformer-Explainer](https://poloclub.github.io/transformer-explainer/) is an interactive visualization that helps users understand the inner workings of Transformer models, like GPT-2, by providing a detailed breakdown of components such as embeddings, multi-head self-attention, and output probabilities
 - [RAG_Techniques](https://github.com/NirDiamant/RAG_Techniques) showcases various advanced techniques for RAG systems with source code and explanations
+- [OpenThought - System 2 Research Links](https://github.com/open-thought/system-2-research) a comprehensive collection of resources for researchers and AI developers, compiled from various sources such as books, papers, blog posts, and community contributions, to provide a valuable resource for understanding and improving cognition and reasoning in AI systems
+- [Answering Legal Questions with LLMs](https://hugodutka.com/posts/answering-legal-questions-with-llms/) great blog post explaining the difficulties creating RAG based law Q&A

 ## Product Showcases